Astroua/TurbuStat/docs/tutorials/statistics/delta_variance_example.rst

 The :math:`\Delta`-variance technique was introduced by `Stutzki et al. 1998 <https://ui.adsabs.harvard.edu/#abs/1998A&A...336..697S/abstract>`_ as a generalization of *Allan-variance*, a technique used to study the drift in instrumentation.
 They found that molecular cloud structures are well characterized by fractional Brownian motion structure, which results from a power-law power spectrum with a random phase distribution.
 The technique was extended by `Bensch et al. 2001. <https://ui.adsabs.harvard.edu/#abs/2001A&A...366..636B/abstract>`_ to account for the effects of beam smoothing and edge effects on a discretely sampled grid.
 With this approach, they identified a functional form to recover the index of the near power-law relation.
 The technique was extended again by `Ossenkopf at al. 2008a <https://ui.adsabs.harvard.edu/#abs/2008A&A...485..917O/abstract>`_, where the computation using filters of different scales was moved into the Fourier domain, allowing for a significant improvement in speed.
 The following description uses the Fourier-domain formulation.

 Delta-variance measures the amount of structure on a given range of scales.
-Each delta-variance point is calculated by filtering an image with a spherically symmetric kernel - a French hat or Mexican hat (Ricker) kernels - and computing the variance of the filtered map.
+Each delta-variance point is calculated by filtering an image with an azimuthally symmetric kernel - a French hat or Mexican hat (Ricker) kernels - and computing the variance of the filtered map.
 Due to the effects of a finite grid that typically does not have periodic boundaries and the effects of noise, `Ossenkopf at al. 2008a <https://ui.adsabs.harvard.edu/#abs/2008A&A...485..917O/abstract>`_ proposed a convolution based method that splits the kernel into its central peak and outer annulus, convolves the separate regions, and subtracts the annulus-convolved map from the peak-convolved map.
 The Mexican-hat kernel separation can be defined using two Gaussian functions.
 A weight map was also introduced to minimize noise effects where there is low S/N regions in the data.
 Altogether, this is expressed as:

 .. math::
     F(r) = \frac{G_{\rm core}(r)}{W_{\rm core}(r)} - \frac{G_{\rm ann}(r)}{W_{\rm ann}(r)}